Affiliate Statement and a Caveat

-Speaking of mistakes you can’t undo, this one comes up all too often in my husband’s computer business.
-A customer will call up and say they had a power failure or their computer crashed.
-Sometimes it’s just that an employee hit the wrong key and then another to confirm removing files or making changes (he has a double system to avoid accidents but people sometimes just keep hitting the yes key!)
+Speaking of mistakes you can’t undo, this one often comes up in my husband’s computer business.
+A customer will call and say they had a power failure or a computer crashed.
+Sometimes, it’s just that an employee hit the wrong key and then another to confirm removing files or making changes (he has a double system to avoid accidents, but people sometimes keep hitting the yes key!)

-If you’ve lost files and data and not had a backup, you probably remember to to do the backups for a while after.
+If you’ve lost files and data and not had a backup, you probably remember to do the backups for a while afterward.
 Sadly, the information lost may be a painful reminder.

-For writers and bloggers, consider using a program that automatically saves every few minutes.
-Often, we are so busy writing and keeping our thoughts organized that we forget to save.
+Consider using a program that automatically saves every few minutes for writers and bloggers.
+Often, we are so busy writing and keeping our thoughts organized that we forget to save them.

 7. Use a Password Protection Tool

 That is what you are doing with your passwords.
-If one is hacked, the criminal now has access to to all of your sites.
-That might include your banking sites, your emails, and even private files.
-Put that way, it sounds ridiculous, doesn’t it?
+If one is hacked, the criminal can access all your sites.
+That might include your banking sites, emails, and even private files.
+Put that way, it sounds ridiculous.

-WebMD provides useful medical information but may not have everything.
-So, rather than just Googling a subject or term, learn how to do real research when you need more in-depth information.
+WebMD provides useful medical information but may only have some things.
+So, rather than just Googling a subject or term, learn to do real research when you need more in-depth information.

-Yes, that may still involve “Googling” and then comparing the resulting sites.
-But go a few steps farther.
+Yes, that may involve “Googling” and comparing the resulting sites.
+But go a few steps further.
 Read through websites and find their information links, too.

-With a plethora of possible tools and useful sites on the internet, it’s easy to get off on rabbit trails while working or just reading information.
+With many possible tools and useful sites on the internet, it’s easy to get off on rabbit trails while working or just reading information.
 It happens all too often to me.